gear6io/ranger/pkg/sdk/SDK_CREATION_SUMMARY.md

 6. **Prepared Statements**: Statement preparation and reuse

 ### Integration Points
-1. **Server Protocol**: Integration with Icebox server protocol
+1. **Server Protocol**: Integration with Ranger server protocol
 2. **Database Drivers**: Compatibility with database/sql interface
 3. **ORM Support**: Integration with popular ORMs
 4. **Monitoring**: Integration with monitoring systems

 ## Conclusion

-The Icebox SDK provides a solid foundation for high-performance connectivity to Icebox servers.
-It combines the best practices from established libraries while being specifically tailored for Icebox's needs.
+The Ranger SDK provides a solid foundation for high-performance connectivity to Ranger servers.
+It combines the best practices from established libraries while being specifically tailored for Ranger's needs.
 The SDK is production-ready with comprehensive testing, documentation, and examples.

 The implementation focuses on:
 - **Performance**: Optimized for maximum throughput